ePropulsion Spirit 1 kW Plus Tiller Handle Electric Outboard Motor

 - The ePropulsion Spirit 1.0 Plus (tiller) is a lightweight electric outboard motor with an integrated battery: the best in its class!

-- Promotion: 3 year warranty when registered with ePropulsion.
+- Promotion: 3-year warranty when registered with ePropulsion.

-- The price does not include battery.
+- The starting price does not include battery .

 -